||onboarding screen 1 view

 - So much more!

 In a world where your iPhone tracks your daily step count, it’s possible to instrument almost anything.
 Don’t get lost in the possibilities though—focus on collecting the data you need to make critical business decisions.

 While most of your data come from these sources, some data may reside in spreadsheets and other files.
 Some of the most common examples for this include mapping data, data on your organizational goals, and ad-hoc systems that support new and evolving business processes.
 These less formal data sources can provide a level of richness on top of what's stored in your more formal systems.
 Inventory the data that lives in sources like this, even if only a few people who know of its existence.

 The end of digital parsimony: never delete a thing

 Do you know anyone who lived through the Great Depression?
 Many people who survived the Great Depression are extremely conservative with their finances: living through the Depression left an indelible imprint on the way they think about the world.

-Here’s some quick math: Redshift, Amazon’s cloud-based analytic database, allows users to store up to a petabyte of data as of this writing.
-That’s 1,000,000,000 megabytes.
-If you stored 10 MB of data every minute, it would take you 190 years to fill that up.
+Here's some quick math: Redshift, Amazon's cloud-based analytic database, allows users to store up to two petabytes of data per cluster.
+That's 2,000,000,000 megabytes.
+If you stored 20 MB of data every minute, it would take you 190 years to fill that up.

 What does that mean?
 As you set out to collect data on your business, don’t spend much time worrying about whether you’ll need a particular datapoint in the future.
 Just keep everything.
 Build your systems to not delete data, only work with SaaS applications that will allow you to access the data they store via API, and instrument every important area of your business.
 It’s better to have the data and not need it than to need the data and not have it.